Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 A long walking street surrounded by small shops and restaurants with tourists walking at Insadong Shopping Street, in top Seoul attractions

 5. Insadong Shopping Street: This is located in the northern-central Jong district and is a long street of local shops and restaurants.
-You can find a lot of traditional Korean souvenirs here.

-Optional: Layover in Seoul Tours
+Optional: One Day in Seoul Tours

 If you’re looking to make your 24 hours in Seoul or layover as convenient as possible with transportation provided, book a Seoul day tour.